milkyway-labs/milkyway/x/restaking/README.md

 This message is expected to fail if:

-* don't exist a `Service` with the given id
+* no `Service` with the given id exists
-* the user wants to undelegates an amount greater then amount delegated toward that operator
+* the user wants to undelegate an amount greater than the delegated amount

 ### MsgSetUserPreferences